zopefoundation/ZODB/index.rst

 ZODB is very mature.
 Development started in 1996 and it has been used in production in thousands of applications for many years.

+ZODB is in heavy use in the :Pyramid and Plone communities and in many other applications.

 Learning more
 =============